MeetAndy logo

 If you connected Jira and your Space tracks Jira issues:

-1. In the Jira project section, search for and pick the Jira project this Space corresponds to.
+1. In the Jira section, click Add Jira project and pick from the dropdown.

-Andy reads tickets from this project when mentioned and updates them on your team's behalf as work progresses — see Reading and writing tickets.
+A Space can link to multiple Jira projects, and the same Jira project can be linked from multiple Spaces.
+Andy reads tickets from these projects when mentioned and updates them on your team's behalf as work progresses.
+See Reading and writing tickets.

 The flow has two parts because Google requires you to grant access explicitly.